 You can refresh the battery pack at any time.
 This battery refresh cycle fully discharges and charges the battery pack.
-A complete refresh cycle takes about 14 hours (Fluke 123 with Ni-Cd battery) or 19 hours (Fluke 124 with Ni-MH battery) and should be done at least four times a year.
+A complete refresh cycle takes about 20 hours and should be done at least four times a year.

 Be sure not to disconnect the Power Adapter during the complete refresh cycle.
 Doing so will interrupt the refresh cycle.
 To refresh the battery pack, do the following: